-Treasury Bond Yields lower this week – The 10-year treasury bond closed the week yielding 2.87%, down from 2.96% last week.
-The 30-year treasury bond yield ended the week at 3.03%, down from 3.09% last week.
-Mortgage rates follow bond yields.
-I’d expect next weeks mortgage rates to be slightly lower.
+Treasury Bond Yields - Bond yields dropped this week.
+The 10-year treasury bond closed the week yielding 2.05%, down from 2.12% last week.
+The 30-year treasury bond yield ended the week at 2.57%, down from 2.64% last week.
+We watch treasury bond yields because mortgage rates often follow bond yields.

 Mortgage rates slightly higher this week - The July 18, 2019 Freddie Mac Primary Mortgage Survey showed mortgage rates for the most popular loan products as follows: The 30-year fixed mortgage rate average was 3.81%, up slightly from 3.75% last week.
 The 15-year fixed was 3.23%, unchanged from 3.22% last week.
 The 5-year ARM was 3.48%, almost unchanged from 3.46% last week.

 June California existing home sales report - The California Association of Realtors reported that existing single family homes sales totaled 389,690 on a seasonally adjusted annualized rate in June.
 That represented a drop of 4.2% from May and a year over year drop of 5.1% from last June.
 The statewide median price was $611,420, up 1.4% from June 2018.
 The unsold inventory index stood at a 3.4 month supply of homes for sale in June, up from a 3.2 month supply in May and a 3.0 months supply one year ago.
 Year over year results on a regional basis in June were as follows: In Los Angeles County the median price increased 2.2%, as the number of sales fell 12.6%.
 In Orange County the median price increased .8% as the number of sales fell 7.2%.
 In Ventura County the median price dropped 4.1%, as the number of sales increased 0.6%.